PhilGrunewald/Behave2016/manuscript.md

 ### CREST
 The Centre for Renewable Energy Systems Technology (CREST) model simulates household load profiles with one minute resolution (@Richardson10b).
 The model has found a wide range of applications, including network constraints analysis.

 Load profiles are generated based on the Markov chain modelling technique, whereby each state is the result of a set of probability distributions resulting from the previous state.
-A household has a given number of occupants, who have a probability distribution of being 'active occupants', i.e. likely to use certain appliances.
+A household is assigned a given number of occupants, who have a probability distribution of being 'active occupants' throughout the day, making them more likely to use certain appliances.
 The occupancy, and to some extent the activity probabilities, are informed by the UK Time Use survey of 2000 (@Lader06).

 The appliance ownership itself is based on probability distributions of 33 common household appliances from the UK Market Transformation Programme [@Defra06]

-The stochastic method results in each model run to produce a unique and 'realistic' load profile.
+This stochastic method results in each model run to produce a unique attempt of producing a 'realistic' load profile.
+In Section 3 we will contrast these profiles with empirical data.

 ## Data sources for bottom-up household models